Collection Policy

 We do this by:

-• Designing a collection of print, audio-visual and electronic resources materials intended to meet the needs of a large and highly diverse population.
-These comprise of, but are not limited to, the cultural, informational, educational, and recreational needs of the citizens of Harris County.
+- Designing a collection of print, audio-visual, and electronic resource materials intended to meet the needs of a large and highly diverse population.
+These comprise, but are not limited to, the cultural, informational, educational, and recreational needs of the citizens of Harris County.

 The Library does not serve in loco parentis.
 It is the parent and/or legal guardian who may restrict their children, and only their own children, from access to library materials.
 Responsibility for children’s reading rests with their parent(s) and or legal guardian(s).
 Selection will not be inhibited by the possibility that materials may inadvertently come into the possession of children.